 Zluri achieves this by offering a wide range of capabilities designed to provide complete visibility into which accounts access which applications, automate the process of granting, modifying, and revoking access, as well as automate the access review process.
 Let's explore these capabilities in detail to gain a deeper understanding.

-Zluri helps your IT team to analyze and discover all the service accounts and user accounts seamlessly with its 5 discovery methods, i.e., single sign-on and identity providers, finance and expense management systems, direct integration with apps, desktop agents (optional), and browser extensions (optional).
-With the help of these methods, your team can find who has access to accounts, what permission is granted to them, whether the employee accessing the account falls under critical users and more.
+Zluri helps your IT team to analyze and discover all the service accounts and user accounts seamlessly with its nine discovery methods, i.e., MDMs, IDPs & SSO, direct integration with apps, finance & expense management systems, CASBs, HRMS, directories, desktop agents (optional), and browser extension (optional).
+With the help of these methods, your team can find who has access to accounts, what permission is granted to them, whether the employee accessing the account falls under critical users, and more.

 Further, it helps your IT team promptly identify the most alarming aspects and generate a personalized report highlighting the risks.
 This report can be downloaded and shared by your IT team to take proactive measures and enhance the security of your service accounts.
 It serves as an excellent initial step towards uncovering and safeguarding your service accounts.